guymcswain/pigpio-client/readme.md

 gpio.write(level):  Set the gpio level.

-waveClear(): clear all waveforms (wave IDs are all reset).
+gpio.waveClear(): clear all waveforms (wave IDs are all reset).

-waveCreate(cb(wid)): Returns a wave id of waveform created from previous calls to waveAddPulse().
+gpio.waveCreate(cb(wid)): Returns a wave id of waveform created from previous calls to waveAddPulse().
 Wave ID is the argument of callback.

-waveBusy():  Returns 1 if true, 0 if false, <0 if error.
+gpio.waveBusy():  Returns 1 if true, 0 if false, <0 if error.

 gpio.waveAddPulse([Pulse_t], cb): Add one or more pulses to gpio of current waveform.
+Pulse_t is [gpioOn, gpioOff, delay]

-waveChainTx([wids], {loop:x, delay:y}): Transmit a chain of wids.
+gpio.waveChainTx([wids], {loop:x, delay:y}): Transmit a chain of wids.
 Options object specifies loop and delay (between loop) values.

+Note:  waveClear, waveCreate and waveBusy are not gpio specific.
+These methods are made available to the gpio object for convenience and as a reminder that only a single waveform can be active.
+(Is this true?)

+pi.end():  Ends communications on command and notifications socket.
+Callback issued after 'close' event is received for notification socket.

+pi.destroy():  Destroys command and notification sockets.

+####Notifications
-Notifications: The pigpio-client object automatically opens a second connection to pigpiod and issues pigpio command 'NOIB' (notification open in-band).
-Notification methods apply only to gpio objects:
+The pigpio-client object automatically opens a second connection to pigpiod for notifications on gpio pins.
+This is done by issuing the 'NOIB' (notification open in-band) command to the command socket.

- - gpio.notify(callback): Registers a notification callback for this gpio.
-Callback is called whenever the gpio state changes.
+gpio.notify(callback): Registers a notification callback for this gpio.
+Callback is called
+	  whenever the gpio state changes.
 Callback arguments are *level* and *tick* where *tick* represents the system's time since boot.
- - gpio.endNotify():  Unregisters the notification on gpio.
+gpio.endNotify():  Unregisters the notification on gpio.
 For convenience, a null *tick* value is sent.
 	  Useful for stream objects that wrap the notifier callback.

-Added 3/16/2017 - bit-bang serial read methods
+####bit-bang serial read methods
 gpio.serialReadOpen(baudRate, dataBits)
 gpio.serialRead(count, callback(err,length, ...bytes)
 gpio.serialReadClose()
 gpio.serialReadInvert('invert' || 'normal')

+gpio.waveTxAt():  return currently actie wid
+gpio.waveSendSync(wid): synchronizes the wid to the currently active waveform.
+gpio.waveDelete(wid): delete this wid.
+Note: Bad things can happen if wid is currently active.

 ###Bugs
 - Inverted level on gpio.notify()